ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 <span class="image left"><img class="p-image" alt="Stéphane Nicoll" src="/img/javaday-ukraine-2017/stephane-nicoll.png"></span>

 [Stéphane Nicoll](https://twitter.com/snicoll){:target="_blank"} joined the core Spring Framework development team early 2014, being one of the main contributors to both Spring Framework and Spring Boot since.
 Stéphane's session was all about Spring Framework 5 and Spring Boot 2.0.
 Spring 5 comes with Spring WebFlux which is the reactive brother of Spring MVC allowing you to build non-blocking APIs.
-He explained that there is always the issue of supporting all the different clients: like desktops, laptops, smartphones and tablets, and their different internet speeds.
+He explained that there is always the issue of supporting all the different clients like desktops, laptops, smartphones and tablets, and their different internet speeds.
-Smartphones often having access to the slowest internet speeds and thus requiring the most optimal solution regarding bandwidth and performance.
+Smartphones often have access to the slowest internet speeds and thus require the most optimal solution regarding bandwidth and performance.

 All the different concepts of building a reactive application with Spring Framework 5 and Spring Boot 2.0 were explained with a demo application called [Smart Meter](https://github.com/snicoll-demos/smart-meter){:target="_blank"}.
 Basically you have all these different data inputs via sensors being gathered by an aggregator and then streamed to a dashboard.
 The frontend is written in Thymeleaf 3.0 which is the version in which reactive support was added.
 Besides the frontend needing reactive support, the persistence layer of the backend also needs it.
 In Spring Data Kay, reactive support exists for Redis, MongoDB, Couchbase and Cassandra.
-The other main databases such as Oracle, PostgreSQL and MySQL arn't there just yet as they lack a reactive JDBC driver.
+The other main databases such as Oracle, PostgreSQL and MySQL aren't there just yet as they lack a reactive JDBC driver.
 In the demo, MongoDB is used.

-Stéphane also demonstrated some new additions to Spring Boot Actuator such as a unified way to implement custom endpoints, better output format, seperate status endpoints (you now have `/status` and `/health`) and a simplified security model to specify who has access to status and info for example as users with a certain role may be allowed to see more.
+Stéphane also demonstrated some new additions to Spring Boot Actuator such as a unified way to implement custom endpoints, better output format, separate status endpoints (you now have `/status` and `/health`) and a simplified security model to specify who has access to (for example) status and info as users with a certain role may be allowed to see more.
 Properties in Actuator now also display the properties file in which they have been declared and the exact position.

-Stéphane concluded the talk by announcing that the release candidate was somewhere foreseen at the end of November.
+Stéphane concluded the talk by announcing that the release candidate was foreseen somewhere at the end of November.
 However, a recent tweet of his announced a small change to the release schedule:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Spring Boot is having an extra milestone and RC1 is scheduled early December now.<br><br>See <a href="https://t.co/6kOGdPMtfp">https://t.co/6kOGdPMtfp</a></p>&mdash; Stéphane Nicoll (@snicoll) <a href="https://twitter.com/snicoll/status/928546114512588800?ref_src=twsrc%5Etfw">November 9, 2017</a></blockquote>